Anore's Recent Media:

 Local 22/44, February 21, 2018

-After 7 years leading the organization's nutrition initiatives, Anore stepped into the Acting Executive Director role at the start of 2018.
-In Anore's tenure at Hunger Free Vermont, she has been instrumental in efforts to enhance food security for Vermont’s youngest to oldest citizens through statewide food security initiatives that improve, promote, and expand Vermont’s participation in federal nutrition programs, along with other programs that promote economic security.
-Anore spearheaded the organization's campaign for universal school meals, the project to support schools in moving breakfast “after the bell” to ensure that all students have true access to this most important meal of the day, and partnerships with Vermont’s statewide and regional farm to school organizations to improve the quality of school meals and the physical and economic health of our communities.
+Anore leads Hunger Free Vermont, a statewide advocacy, education, and technical assistance nonprofit dedicated to ending the injustice of hunger and malnutrition for all Vermonters.
+Before leading Hunger Free Vermont, Anore spent 7 years managing the organization's nutrition initiatives.
+During her tenure, she has been instrumental in fighting to eliminate the root causes of hunger through statewide initiatives that expand Vermont’s participation in federal nutrition programs including 3SquaresVT, Meals on Wheels, school breakfast and lunch, summer and afterschool meals, and childcare meals, along with state-level projects that enact dignified solutions to hunger.
+Anore has spearheaded the organization's campaign for universal school meals, the project to support schools in moving breakfast “after the bell” to ensure that all students have true access to this most important meal of the day, and partnerships with Vermont’s statewide and regional farm to school organizations to improve the quality of school meals and the physical and economic health of our communities.

 Before joining Hunger Free Vermont in 2011, Anore worked in higher education for over fifteen years as a professor of the history of social movements and public policy in the U.S. and Latin America, and as a consultant to faculty and academic programs on course and curriculum design and assessment.
 She has also directed volunteer literacy and ESL programs for children and immigrants in California and New York.